cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/Implementing File Sync (az-100-02b).md

    > **Note**: To populate the file share with sample data, we use content of the C:\\WindowsAzure folder, which should contain about 100 MB worth of files

-1. From the Windows PowerShell console, install the latest AzureRM module by running the following:
+1. From the Windows PowerShell console, install the latest Az PowerShell module by running the following:

    ```
-   Install-Module -Name AzureRM
+   Install-Module -Name Az -AllowClobber
    ```

    > **Note**: When prompted, confirm that you want to proceed with the installation from PSGallery repository.